 Mountain Top at Grand Geneva Resort & Spa – Lake Geneva

 Although you can indulge in a plethora of cold-weather activities at the Grand Geneva Resort & Spa’s Mountain Top (including ice skating, snowboarding and skiing), good old-fashioned fun can be had on their sledding hill, too.
 Pick up a sled and let ’er rip down the hill.

 If you’re chilly from your outdoor endeavors, warm up by the outdoor firepit, or head inside to Leinenkugel’s Mountain Top Lodge by the ski hill.
 Grab a seat by the fireplace and order some comfort food and a (spiked, for the parents) cider, hot chocolate or hot coffee drink.

-Everyone can find something they love to do at this all-encompassing winter recreational park— there’s ice skating, cross-country skiing, snowboarding, sledding, and even tobogganing.
+Everyone can find something they love to do at Iverson Park Winter Sports Area — there’s ice skating, cross-country skiing, snowboarding, sledding, and even tobogganing.
 Two 300-foot-long toboggan slides guarantee smiles and shouts as tobogganers race through the woods on the padded toboggans available for rent.

 There’s also a few sled and saucer hills designed for tubing, and one of the hills is specially designated for riders younger than six years old.
 Stairs are built into the sides of the hills for easy access, too.

 Sunday afternoons at Camp MacLean are where it’s at—their sled and toboggan hill is buzzing with activity.
 Visitors pay one entrance fee, which includes access to the hill plus use of the sleds and toboggans.
 Zip down the hill on a sled or climb up the stairs of the toboggan run at the top of the hill for a thrilling, old-fashioned toboggan ride.
 At the bottom of the hill is a warming house with hot chocolate to warm up frosty fingers and faces.